csev/cc4e/book/chap04.md

 [comment]: <> (code c_075_01.c )

-The command c clears the stack, with a function `clear` which is also used by `push` and `pop` in case of error.
+The command 'c' clears the stack, with a function `clear` which is also used by `push` and `pop` in case of error.
 We'll return to `getop` in a moment.

 As discussed in [Chapter 1](chap01.md), a variable is external if it is defined outside